How Extreme Networks is Changing the Game of Internal and External Comms

 Mitch Reyes: A channel marketing specialist is an interesting title.
 There’s a lot of us that have that title in the organization and I can tell you that there’s probably no two people that do the same exact thing.
-Basically, what a channel marketing specialist is somebody that works with our reseller network.
-So Extreme Networks since we are an IP vendor and where we typically go to market is actually working with a vast network of resellers that we have spread across the globe.
+Basically, a channel marketing specialist is somebody that works with our reseller network.
+So Extreme Networks, since we are an IP vendor, where we typically go to market is actually working with a vast network of resellers that we have spread across the globe.
 About 80% of our businesses is sold through our reseller network.

 Chuck Gose: And then E360 that is the company’s internal comms platform, powered by SocialChorus.
 What does that have to do with marketing?
 Why am I talking to a marketing guy when E360 is the internal comms platform?